scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 >>> list(i for i in nums)
 [1, 2, 3]

 Generator expression are fairly simple, not much to say here.
-Only a *gotcha* should be mentioned: in old Pythons the index variable (``i``) would leak, and in versions >= 3 this is fixed.
+Only one *gotcha* should be mentioned: in old Pythons the index variable (``i``) would leak, and in versions >= 3 this is fixed.